simarkaur28/task1/README.md

 once thats done, one of you can made few changes in the code :
 - One will work on push for example than the other partner can work on pop

-Part 1:
+**Part 1**:

-both the members can then commit whatever changes they made with stack code and push the code to their github repository
+Both the members can then commit whatever changes they made with stack code and push the code to their github repository.

-Part 2:
+**Part 2**:

 Mimic a case where a merge conflict happens and solve them, folowed by pushing the changes back to github.